 Ecuador Compensation Laws

-Ecuador’s minimum wage increased from $386 a month to $394 a month in 2019.
-The increase was a compromise between business owners and labor groups and trade unions.
+Ecuador’s minimum wage increased to $400 a month in 2020 and remains at that rate for 2021.
 Keep in mind that Ecuador’s compensation laws require you pay employees on a semi-monthly or monthly basis on the last day of the month.
 Usually, employers pay 40% of an employee’s monthly wage in the first half of the month and 60% at the end of the month.

 An important guaranteed benefit in Ecuador is paid leave.
 Your Ecuador benefits management plan should include time off for the country’s national holidays, as well as vacation, sick days, maternity leave, paternity leave, and more.
 Employees usually receive 15 days of paid vacation each year after five years of employment.
 They get an extra day for every year they work after that for up to 30 annual days.
 You should also give employees up to two months of sick leave at 50% of their normal pay.